Braided surfaces and their characteristic maps: Thickness of elementary surface group homomorphisms

-We then have the following: \begin{proposition} The minimal number of stabilizations needed for making $f$ elementary is $ocl(f)-g$. \end{proposition} \begin{proof} By Proposition \ref{prop:genus} the minimal $h=g+n$ which appears above is, the minimal Heegaard genus of a manifold $M^3$ to which $f$ extends to $f':\pi_1(M)\to G$.
+We then have the following: \begin{proposition} The minimal number of stabilizations needed for making $f$ elementary is $ocl(f)-g$. \end{proposition} \begin{proof} By Proposition \ref{prop:genus} the minimal $h=g+n$ which appears above is the minimal Heegaard genus of a manifold $M^3$ with boundary $\Sigma_g$ such that $f$ extends to some homomorphism $F_*:\pi_1(M^3)\to G$.
 It remains to prove that the smallest Heegaard genus coincides with $ocl(f)$.
 The proof goes similarly with that given by Liechti-March\'e \cite{LM} for the case of a bordant torus.